Skip to content

 • Everyone can join the same video meeting link

-• You're doing VRI (video remote interpreting), not OPI
+• You do VRI (video remote interpreting), not OPI

 • Your organization already uses Google Workspace